Simblissity home > G.E.T.

 Picketpost Mountain image gallery ]

-Continuing southbound along the route of the Arizona Trail, the GET follows a combination of foot trail, marked route, and jeep roads into the little-known White Canyon Wilderness (BLM), a small but superlative landscape of remnant volcanic peaks and colorful ash-flow and sedimentary cliffs.
-The Sonoran desert here is in fine form, with dense stands of saguaro and many other unique plants on display.
-After a challenging mile of cross-country travel (incomplete trail), the route reaches the tree-lined banks of the Gila River where it offers hikers the option to ford or else to seek out a bridged crossing upstream.
-Beyond, the terrain mellows and long-range views highlight the distant Sky Island range of the Santa Catalina Mountains near Tucson.
-The route continues to follow an adventurous network of dirt road, flagging tape, and finished trail as it seeks out lone Antelope Peak, a low volcanic outlier of the Tortilla Mountains.
-Eventually the GET and AZT part company, as our route turns east along the wide sandy bottom of Putnam Wash in the company of dark basalt cliffs, then across the gentle San Pedro River in its corridor of shady cottonwoods, to reach AZ Hwy 77 ten miles north of tiny Mammoth AZ.
+Continuing southbound along the route of the Arizona Trail (and sometimes apart from it), the GET follows a combination of maintained singletrack and primitive foot trail into the little-known White Canyon Wilderness (BLM), a small but superlative landscape of remnant volcanic peaks and colorful ash-flow sedimentary cliffs.
+The Sonoran desert here is in fine form, with dense stands of saguaro cacti among a panoply of unique desert flora on display.
+After a challenging hike along rugged drainages and old mining roads south of the wilderness area, the route rejoins the Arizona Trail alongside the tree-lined banks of the Gila River where it seeks out a bridged crossing upstream.
+Beyond, the terrain gradually mellows and long-range views highlight the distant Sky Island range of the Santa Catalina Mountains near Tucson.
+Here the route continues to follow an adventurous web of singletrack trail and connecting dirt roads as it seeks out lone Antelope Peak, a low volcanic outlier of the Tortilla Mountains.
+Eventually the GET and AZT part ways for good, as our route turns east along the wide sandy course of Putnam Wash in the company of dark basalt cliffs, then along the gentle San Pedro River in a rare desert riparian oasis, to reach AZ Hwy 77 ten miles north of the small village of Mammoth AZ.

 Resources